What Is Time-Series Analysis? (With Examples and Applications)

 To achieve this, you need to connect the time-series data into one large dataset with two identifying variables—time and type of measurement.
 This is called panel data.
 Separating it by type gives you multiple time series, while picking one particular point in time gives you a snapshot of everything about your health at a specific moment, like what was happening at 7:45 a.m.

 Now that you’re more familiar with time-series data, you may wonder what to do with it and why you should care.
-So far, we’ve been mostly just reading off data—how many steps did I take yesterday?
+So far, we’ve mostly just been reading off data—how many steps did I take yesterday?
 Is my heart rate okay?
-Did it rain yesterday?

 But time-series analysis can help us answer more complex or future-related questions, such as forecasting.
-When did I stop walking and caught the bus yesterday?
+When did I stop walking and catch the bus yesterday?
 Is exercise making my heart stronger?
-Will it rain tomorrow?

 To answer these, we need more than just reading the step counter at 7:45 a.m.—we need time-series analysis.
 Time-series analysis happens when we consider part or the entire time series to see the “bigger picture.”
 We can do this manually in straightforward cases: for example, by looking at the graph that shows the days when you took more than 10,000 steps this month.